 My two favourite things about Agile development are: 1. communication and 2. user stories.
 With that in mind, we’ve put together an introductory series on user stories.

-One of the things I love about user stories (don’t worry, I’ll get to a definition soon) is that they’re a great technique to help people who aren’t used to commissioning websites or applications.
+One of the things I love about user stories (check out all the posts in our introductory series on user stories) is that they’re a great technique to help people who aren’t used to commissioning websites or applications.
 If you haven’t needed to communicate requirements before, user stories are a good way to start.

 I had a chat recently with a group of staff from one of our clients.
 They wanted to add a new chunk of content to their website.
 They had tried to use an existing template but it wasn’t a good fit.
 The way they needed to present this content was quite different from anything they’d tackled so far.

 I suggested that user stories would be a really good way to define and record what the group wanted.
 I thought they would form a good basis for scoping the work required to deliver new functionality.
 This post is effectively a record of our conversation.

 What is a user story?